Follow these steps to help you find the right property to meet your needs.

 Property finders:

-- are not licensed under the REBA Act.
+- are not licensed under WA law.

 - can only perform limited tasks such as find property listings.